jqno/talks/_slides/donthack/src/talk.md

 # True Lambda

-Java 11!
+Java 17!

 . . .

 In fact...
-Java 17!
+Java 19!

 # Sidebar

 Also annoy your coworkers with

 * Using Vim
-* Running Java from shell script
+* Running Java with JBang
 * Weird color scheme

 ---